 The Speech-Language Pathology Clinic at Calvin College offers services for adults with speech, language and/or cognitive challenges secondary to a stroke or traumatic brain injury.
 We provide these services in our on-campus Adult Neuro Clinic during the fall, spring and summer semesters.

 Hearing Screenings and Hearing Evaluations are offered by appointment in our Audiology Clinic.
 Hearing aids and aural rehabilitation research is conducted through the Calvin Amplification Research Lab (CARL).
 Qualified participants may receive a discount off the retail price of hearing aids by participating in a study.

-We also provide speech-language pathology services for preschool children between the ages of 2-5 years old with a variety of diagnoses, including delayed language, phonological/articulation impairments, Down's syndrome, Autism Spectrum Disorders, fluency disorders, and other communication needs.
-Services for school-aged children will begin in the summer of 2012.
+We provide speech-language pathology services for children with a variety of diagnoses, including delayed language, phonological/articulation impairments, autism spectrum disorders, fluency disorders, and other communication needs.
+The speech-language evaluation includes hearing screening.

 Client equal opportunity policy